-Wondering how to actually get paid during parental leave?
+Wondering about parental leave and how to get paid?
 You’re not alone.
 I thought I had it figured out and then learned I missed out on 12 weeks of leave and thousands of dollars of pay.
 Let’s make sure this doesn’t happen to you.

 Navigating parental leave in the U.S. can be confusing and frustrating (don’t even get us started on the lack of federal paid leave).
 But with the right information and some strategic planning, you can take full advantage of the programs available and make sure you’re not leaving any money or time on the table.

-As of now, nine states plus Washington D.C. offer some form of paid family leave.
+As of now, 11 states plus Washington D.C. offer paid family leave.
 These programs vary by location, with different rules around eligibility, benefit amounts, and how long you can take off.

-The states currently offering paid leave include California, New Jersey, New York, Rhode Island, Washington, Massachusetts, Connecticut, Oregon, Colorado, and Washington DC (with more states joining in 2026).
-If you live in one of these states, make sure to look into the details like how much pay they provide, how many weeks of pay it provides, when to apply, and if you can extend it if you have any postpartum complications.
-For example, in CA, you don’t even apply before you go on leave, you can start leave at 36 weeks pregnant and you can extend it for up to 52 weeks if you have a postpartum complication.
+The states currently offering paid leave include California, New Jersey, New York, Rhode Island, Washington, Massachusetts, Minnesota, Connecticut, Oregon, Colorado, Delaware, and Washington DC (with more states joining in 2026).
+If you live in one of these states, make sure to look into the details like how much pay they provide, how many weeks of pay they provide, when to apply, and if you can extend it if you have any postpartum complications.
+For example, in CA, you don’t even apply before you go on leave, you can start leave at 36 weeks pregnant, and you can extend it for up to 52 weeks if you have a postpartum complication.

 Is it available to all parents or only birthing parents?